KruemelGames/GearCrate/README.md

 1. Ensure **Python** is already installed and accessible on your system.
 2. Double-click to run **`setup.bat`**.
-3. If that doesn't work make sure to rightclick and open as administrator

 > **Note:** The **`setup.bat`** script automatically installs all required Python libraries from the `requirements.txt` file, verifies the Python version, and launches the application upon successful completion.